python-websockets/websockets/docs/topics/compression.rst

   has the same effect as defaulting to 15.

 :mod:`zlib` offers additional parameters for tuning compression.
-They control the trade-off between compression rate, memory usage, and CPU usage only for compressing.
+They control the trade-off between compression rate, memory usage, and CPU usage for compressing.
 They're transparent for decompressing.
-Unless mentioned otherwise, websockets inherits defaults of :func:`~zlib.compressobj`.

 * **Memory Level** controls the size of the compression state.
 It must be an integer between 1 (lowest memory usage) and 9 (best compression).